CSDN: Cross-modal Shape-transfer Dual-refinement Network for Point Cloud Completion: experiment

 \subsection{Ablation Study}

-We first remove and change the main components of CSDN to ablate our network architecture.
+We first remove and change the main components ablate CSDN.
 The ablation variants can be classified as ablation on Shape Fusion and Dual Refinement.
-The quantitative results are shown in Table \ref{tab:tab5}.
+Then, we ablate on the input modality and analyze the contribution of each modality.